 Most expats living in Ghana use private healthcare facilities.
 Private hospitals in Ghana generally provide a better standard of treatment and contain more modern equipment than public hospitals.

 The standard of facilities at private hospitals in Ghana varies, but those in areas with big expat communities are well-equipped and comfortable.
 The waiting times are much shorter at private clinics in Ghana and new arrivals will find that doctors and medical staff speak English fluently.

 Pharmacies and medicine in Ghana

-Pharmacies can easily be found in any major town or city in Ghana and, although rare, some 24-hour pharmacies do operate in the country.
+Pharmacies can easily be found in any major town or city in Ghana and, although sporadic, some 24-hour pharmacies do operate in the country.
 Expats should however take note that only certain pharmacies in Ghana are licensed to dispense prescription drugs.
 It's also advised to check that any medication they purchase has been approved by the Ghanaian Pharmacy Council.

 Health insurance in Ghana